survivejs/webpack-book/manuscript/techniques/04_testing.md

 [Mocha](https://mochajs.org/) is a popular test framework for Node.
 While Mocha provides test infrastructure, you will have to bring your asserts to it.
 Even though [Node assert](https://nodejs.org/api/assert.html) can be enough, there are good alternatives such as [power-assert](https://www.npmjs.com/package/power-assert), [Chai](http://chaijs.com/), or [Unexpected](http://unexpected.js.org/).

 [mocha-loader](https://www.npmjs.com/package/mocha-loader) is the official way to run Mocha tests through webpack. [mocha-webpack](https://www.npmjs.com/package/mocha-webpack) is another option that aims to provide more functionality.
-I'll cover the basic *mocha-loader* setup next.
+I’ll cover the basic *mocha-loader* setup next.

 ### Configuring *mocha-loader* with Webpack